shreyaganguly/netsailor/README.md

 	Have client mention the range of ports to be scanned to check whether they are open or not(should be used with tcp and ssl mode only).

 ``` -c  path/to/cert/files ```
-	Have listener mention the path to the certificate files(.key and .pem file) in SSL connection(to be used only when -s flag is set)(default is present working directory).
+	Have listener mention the path to the certificate files(.key and .pem file) in TLS connection(to be used only when -s flag is set)(default is present working directory).

 ``` -n  certificatename ```
-	Have listener mention the name of the certificate file(.key and .pem file) in SSL connection(to be used only when -s flag is set)(default name is server.key and server.pem).
+	Have listener mention the name of the certificate file(.key and .pem file) in TLS connection(to be used only when -s flag is set)(default name is server.key and server.pem).

-### Generating server.key and server.pem while using SSL protocol of netsailor
+### Generating server.key and server.pem while using TLS protocol of netsailor

 Generate a private key